 About the Main Library

-Facing Washington Park, the historic Newark Public Library traces its beginnings to the Newark Library Association, which was formed in 1847.
+Facing Harriet Tubman Square (formerly Washington Park), the historic Newark Public Library traces its beginnings to the Newark Library Association, which was formed in 1847.
 Forty years later, the people of Newark approved the founding of a Free Public Library.
 Learn More about the Main Library’s Architectural History.

 To donate to Main Library initiatives, please utilize the donation form below.